Gender Pay Gap Reporting 2024

 Recruitment & Retention

-Following the covid pandemic, introduction of IR35, Brexit and the current cost of living crisis which have all had a serious impact on the labour market; recruitment and retention has been extremely challenging over the last 24 months.
+Following the covid pandemic, introduction of IR35, Brexit and the current cost of living crisis which have all had a serious impact on the labour market; recruitment and retention has been extremely challenging over the last few years.

 In order to achieve this aim we will continue to: